Blondie (band): 1978–1981: Mainstream success

-Blondie's next single, the Grammy-nominated "Call Me", was the result of Debbie Harry's collaboration with the Italian songwriter and producer Giorgio Moroder, who had been responsible for Donna Summer's biggest hits.
+Blondie's next single, the Grammy-nominated "Call Me", was the result of Debbie Harry's collaboration with Italian songwriter and producer Giorgio Moroder, who had been responsible for many of Donna Summer's biggest hits.
 The track was recorded as the title theme of the Richard Gere film American Gigolo.
-Released in February 1980 in the US, "Call Me" spent six consecutive weeks at No. 1 in the US and Canada, reached No. 1 in the U.K. (where it was released in April 1980) and became a global hit.
-The single was also No. 1 on Billboard magazine's 1980 year-end chart.
+Released in the US in February 1980, "Call Me" spent six consecutive weeks at number one in the US and Canada.
+Released in the UK in April 1980, it reached number one and became a global hit.
+The single was also number one on Billboard magazine's 1980 year-end chart.
 In the summer of 1980, the band appeared in a bit part in the film Roadie starring Meat Loaf.
-Blondie performed the Johnny Cash song "Ring of Fire".
-The live recording was featured on the film soundtrack, and on a later CD reissue of the Eat to the Beat album.
+Blondie performed the Johnny Cash song "Ring of Fire", and the live recording was featured on the film soundtrack and on a later CD reissue of the Eat to the Beat album.

-In November 1980, Blondie's fifth studio album, Autoamerican (UK No. 3, US No. 7, Australia No. 8) and third with Chapman was released; it contained two more No. 1 US hits: the reggae-styled "The Tide Is High", a cover version of a 1967 song written by John Holt of the Paragons, and the rap-flavored "Rapture", which was the first song featuring rapping to reach number one in the US.
-In the song Harry mentions the hip hop and graffiti artist Fab Five Freddy who also appears in the video for the song.
+In November 1980, Blondie's fifth studio album and third with Chapman, Autoamerican (UK number three, US number seven, Australia number eight), was released.
+Autoamerican contained two more US number one hits: the reggae-styled "The Tide Is High", a cover version of a 1967 song written by John Holt of the Paragons, and the rap-flavored "Rapture", which was the first song featuring rapping to reach number one in the US.
+In the song, Harry mentions the hip hop and graffiti artist Fab Five Freddy who also appears in the video for the song.
 Autoamerican featured a far wider stylistic range than previous Blondie albums, including the avant-garde instrumental "Europa", the acoustic jazz of "Faces", and "Follow Me" (from the Broadway show "Camelot").
-The album went on to achieve platinum success in both the United States and the United Kingdom.
+The album went platinum in both the US and the UK.

-Blondie took a brief break for most of 1981.
-Debbie Harry hosted Saturday Night Live in February 1981, with Stein and Burke backing her during her musical performances.
+Blondie took a break for most of 1981.
+Debbie Harry appeared on Saturday Night Live in February 1981 as both the guest host-actor and as a singer, with Stein and Burke backing her during musical performances.
 Harry and Destri both released solo albums.
-Stein worked on Harry's album KooKoo (UK No. 6, US No. 28) produced by Nile Rodgers and Bernard Edwards.
+Stein worked on Harry's album KooKoo (UK number six, US number twenty-eight) produced by Nile Rodgers and Bernard Edwards.
 He also joined Burke on Destri's album Heart on a Wall.
-Burke also played drums on Eurythmics' debut album In The Garden.
+Burke also played drums on the Eurythmics' debut album In The Garden.
 Harry, Stein and Destri also worked together on music for the 1981 John Waters film Polyester.

-In October 1981, Chrysalis Records released The Best of Blondie (UK No. 4, US No. 30, Australia No. 1), the group's first greatest hits compilation.
+In October 1981, Chrysalis Records released The Best of Blondie (UK number four, US number thirty, Australia number one), the group's first greatest hits compilation.